Change PHP settings in your hosting account

 Server API: Apache

-If your server runs PHP as an "Apache module", you can update your PHP settings via a .htaccess file.
-A .htaccess file is a configuration file you can create and use to update many server settings, including PHP settings.
+If your server runs PHP as an "Apache module", you can change your PHP settings via a .htaccess file.
+A .htaccess file is a configuration file you can create and use to change many server settings, including PHP settings.
 The basic syntax to use in your .htaccess file for updating PHP settings is:

 php_value Directive value

-For example, if you wanted to update the max_input_time from 60 seconds to 120 seconds, add the following to your .htaccess file:
+For example, if you wanted to change the max_input_time from 60 seconds to 120 seconds, add the following to your .htaccess file:

 php_value max_input_time 120